First Trimester Recipes That Are Healthy and Delicious - Baby Chick

 Hearty Mac-n-Cheese with Roasted Butternut Squash and a Parmesan and Brioche Crumb

-A satisfying dish for when you just want carbs carbs carbs but with the addition of a fantastically healthy vegetable to make you feel less guilty about just eating carbs carbs carbs.
-My wife ate this A LOT in her first trimester.
+A satisfying dish for when you just want carbs, carbs, carbs, but with the addition of a fantastically healthy vegetable to make you feel less guilty about just eating carbs, carbs, carbs.
+My wife ate this often during her first trimester.

 Ingredients